otroadoquin/mallet1files/README.md

 <H1>Welcome to the Topic Modelling - Mallet Workshop</H1>

-**1)** In order to get started please move the Mallet ... directory from ... to the Desktop by opening the Terminal application on your computer by selecting the Finder (this will open your a dialog box), select Applications from the right hand menu, scrolling down until you reach the Utilities folder, within this folder you'll find the Terminal application.
+**1)** In order to get started please open the Terminal application on your computer by selecting the Finder (this will open a dialog box), select Applications from the right hand menu, scrolling down until you reach the Utilities folder, within this folder you'll find the Terminal application.
 As we have seen, Mallet is a commandline tool that requires the use of a terminal emulator.
 For the purposes of this workshop we will be using Jupyter notebooks because it allows us to easily save our work into a file that we can reference back to and because it's cooler than the built in commandline tools available natively on the big operating systems.

 **2)** Jupyter Notebooks is already installed on the computers, so in order to access it simply open the Terminal application on your computer by selecting the Finder (this will open your a dialog box), select Applications from the right hand menu, scrolling down until you reach the Utilities folder, within this folder you'll find the Terminal application.